 Should one or more of these uncertainties, risks or changes in circumstances materialize, or should underlying assumptions prove incorrect, our actual results could differ materially from those anticipated in these forward-looking statements.
-Factors that could cause or contribute to such differences include but are not limited to those described under "Risk Factors." included in HSNi's Annual Report on Form 10-K for the year ended December 31, 2015 and the following:
+Factors that could cause or contribute to such differences include but are not limited to those described under "Risk Factors," included in HSNi's Annual Report on Form 10-K for the year ended December 31, 2015 and the following:

-- the influence of the macroeconomic environment and its impact on consumer confidence and spending levels: - our ability to attract new and retain existing customers in a cost-effective manner; - our exposure to intense competition and our ability to effectively compete for customers:
+- the influence of the macroeconomic environment and its impact on consumer confidence and spending levels; - our ability to attract new and retain existing customers in a cost-effective manner; - our exposure to intense competition and our ability to effectively compete for customers; - changes in our relationships with pay television operators, vendors, manufacturers and other third parties;

-- changes in our relationships with pay television operators, vendors, manufacturers and other third parties: - failure to attract and retain television viewers and secure a suitable programming tier of carriage and channel placement for the HSN television network programming; - changes in product shipping and handling costs particularly if we are unable to offset them: - any technological or regulatory developments that could negatively impact the way we do business, including developments requiring us to collect and remit state and local sales and use taxes: - risks associated with possible systems failures and/or security breaches, including, any security breach that results in the theft, transfer or unauthorized disclosure of customer, employee or company information, or the failure to comply with various laws applicable to HSNi in the event of such a breach; - HSNi's business prospects and strategy, including whether HSNi's initiatives will be effective: - our ability to offer new or innovative products and services through various platforms in a cost effective manner and consumer acceptance of these products and services; - risks associated with litigation, audits, claims and assessments: - risks associated with acquisitions including the ability to successfully integrate new businesses and achieve expected benefits and results; - the loss of any key member of our senior management team
+- failure to attract and retain television viewers and/or changes in consumer viewing habits of our programming; - consolidation and/or divestiture in the cable industry, increases in on-air distribution costs and failure to secure a suitable programming tier of carriage and channel placement for the HSN television network programming; - changes in product shipping and handling costs particularly if we are unable to offset them; - interruption, lack of redundancy or difficulties implementing new or upgraded technology in our systems or infrastructure could affect our ability to broadcast, operate websites, process and fulfill transactions, respond to customer inquiries and/or maintain cost efficient operations; - any technological or regulatory developments that could negatively impact the way we do business, including developments requiring us to collect and remit state and local sales and use taxes; - risks associated with possible systems failures and/or security breaches, including, any security breach that results in the theft, transfer or unauthorized disclosure of customer, employee or company information, or the failure to comply with various laws applicable to HSNi in the event of such a breach; - HSNi's business prospects and strategy, including whether HSNi's initiatives will be effective; - our ability to offer new or innovative products and services through various platforms in a cost effective manner and consumer acceptance of these products and services; - risks associated with litigation, audits, claims and assessments; - risks associated with acquisitions including the ability to successfully integrate new businesses and achieve expected benefits and results; and - the loss of any key member of our senior management team.